-Post - write to us at the address at the bottom of this page.
+Post - write to us at the address shown at the bottom of this page.

-Comments submitted by either of these methods must include the following:
+Comments submitted by any of these methods must include the following:

 Anyone can make a comment.
 You do not need to live near the application site or have received a letter from us to comment.